Does Quizlet Have Spaced Repetition? [Tested 2026]

 - Month-long retention target: the 30-day interval the Cepeda research calls optimal is invisible to Quizlet free.

-That also explains the design choice.
-A prioritization-within-session heuristic outperforms a waiting-for-days algorithm when your users don’t come back, because a heuristic you trigger in five minutes of study produces more measurable lift than a classical scheduler whose 1-day return fires to an empty app.
-Quizlet’s team optimized for the behavior they actually found, not the behavior they wished they had.
+That explains the design choice.
+A within-session heuristic beats a waiting-for-days algorithm when users do not come back.
+Five minutes of in-session ordering produces measurable lift.
+A 1-day return interval fires into an empty app.
+Quizlet’s team optimized for the behavior they found, not the behavior they wished for.
 Honest engineering.

 | User behavior pattern | What the algorithm rewards | What gets lost |